shrutakirti/webmotu/README.txt

 step 5: Go into to the webmotu folder ["cd webmotu"], and run webmotu.py:
         python webmotu.py

 step 6: Webmotu is up and running!
-Celebrate with a cupcake or maybe a cuppa joe.
+Celebrate with a cupcake and a cuppa joe.